What is the purpose of this document

 How is your personal information collected?

-We may collect personal information about candidates from the following sources (i) you, the candidate; (ii) the recruitment agency applicable to you; (iii) our external background check and credit reference providers (currently, GB Group and Experian); (iv) the Disclosure and Barring Service in respect of criminal convictions; and (v) your named referees.
+We may collect personal information about candidates from the following sources (i) you, the candidate; (ii) the recruitment agency applicable to you; (iii) our external background check and credit reference provider (currently, Verifile); (iv) the Disclosure and Barring Service in respect of criminal convictions; and (v) your named referees.

 How we will use information about you